planttheidea/singulum/README.md

 *That's great, so what's different about singulum?*

 `singulum` attempts to blend the two concepts into a more digestable solution.
 While Flux's separate declaration of actions and stores that need to be later bound creates boilerplate, the logical separation of actions and stores makes sense as a cause-effect relationship.
 While Redux set the stage for a more pure state manager, it can be difficult to understand the hierarchy of data in your state tree due to the "build many pebbles and combine them into a foundation" nature of combineReducers.
+Plus (subjectively) `switch` statements don't feel like an extensible paradigm.

 `singulum` allows for simple, unified declaration of actions and stores, but creates a logical separation of them when in use, and doesn't require any boilerplate binding code.
 Additionally, `singulum` allows for great control over granularity of your actions (either for the entire store or a specific property), with the declarative relationship being very explicit.